XulbuX/PythonLibraryXulbuX/documentation/xx_cmd.md

 This function is used to get the command arguments, for if the current file is run via the console as a command.<br>
 **Params:**<br>
-- <code>find_args: *dict*</code> a dictionary that specifies, which arguments you are looking for and under which alias they should be returned if found.
+- <code>find_args: *dict*</code> a dictionary that specifies, which arguments you are looking for and under which alias they should be returned, if found.
 This dictionary could look something like this:
   ```python
   {
       "filepath": ["-f", "--file", "-p", "--path", "-fp", "--filepath", "--file-path"],